What is a Reverse Mortgage?

 Why Get a Reverse Mortgage?

-A cash-out refinance can be a good solution, but the monthly payments may become a burden to pay back during retirement.
+According to the NRMLA, homeowners 62 and older in the United States held $6.2 Trillion in home equity at the end of Q1 2018.* There is a lot of untapped capital for retirement-age adults in the U.S. To access this home equity, owners can either sell their home or borrow against it.
+A cash-out refinance can be a right solution, but monthly payments may become a burden to pay back during retirement.
 Rather than refinancing or selling your home and incurring all the hassles of moving, borrowers over the age of 62 with significant equity in their homes can apply for a reverse mortgage.

 - Consolidate debt